 I am in the air somewhere above Kansas on my way to Lido Key, Sarasota Florida for The Return to Atlantis Conference.
 The earth beneath me extends to the horizon, a patchwork of fields intersected by tiny roads.
 And the sky is a suspended ocean of blue above me.
 The clouds seem to pass underneath the plane in slow motion, the eternal expanse of them shining a titanium white; meadow upon meadow of them, bubbling up towards the belly of the plane.
 In all honesty the concept of flight by airplane never made sense to me.
 It feels a bit like flying thousands of feet in the air in a giant metal death trap.
 I had my first in-flight anxiety attack on my way to New York years ago, after years of loving to fly.
-Here’s how my ego mind gets me… It isn’t death that scares me; it’s being unable to escape emotional or physical pain.
-I feel utterly powerless in planes.
-Were the plane to suddenly plummet, my mind tells me that I could not escape from the plane.
-I would be stuck at the mercy of whatever experience is delivered to me, no matter how frightening and no matter how painful that experience is.
+It isn’t death that gets me; it’s being unable to escape emotional or physical pain.
+The feeling of being utterly powerless in planes.
+Were the plane to suddenly plummet, you could not escape from the plane.
+You would be stuck at the mercy of the experience.
 It feels a bit like being back in the hands of a psychopath.
-I do not enjoy feeling like I am out of control of my own fate or experience.
-And obviously the universal truth is that one is always in charge of their experience.
-But it is difficult to convince the fearful ego mind of that when it is threatened.
-I’ll be the first to admit that.
 I was just joking with a friend of mine (who expressed her jealousy that I have a job which entails lots of travel) that if she just starts to build up some resistance to flying airplanes (like me), she’d get a job that requires her to travel.